Make Your Own Tempeh

 Yield: 12g starter culture/ kg dried beans

-Substrate: Soybeans, other pulses
+Substrate: Soybeans, other legumes

 Final Preservation: 4 days in refrigerator / frozen